mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 The following veatures were added in version 8:

 - `web-ext dump-config` this new command prints a copy of the configuration data to the terminal.
-- 'web-ext sign --approval-timeout' enables ths number of milliseconds to wait for approval before giving up to be set.
+- `web-ext sign --approval-timeout` enables this number of milliseconds to wait for approval before giving up to be set.
-- `web-ext sign --upload-source-code` enables a file containg human readable source code to be uploaded.
+- `web-ext sign --upload-source-code <path-to-file>` enables a file containing human readable source code to be uploaded.

 These items are ifentified with ![](/assets/img/v8.png "Icon indicating supported from version 8 ")